GeekLabsUK/SimpleAuth/README.md

 > Please note that SimpleAuth is still a works in progress.
 This V 1.2 release should be stable.
 Please report any bugs, if you experience any so i can get them fixed.
 Any other features you would like to see please let me know.

-> V 1.2 Just released that included user login Log
+> V 1.2 Just released that included user login Log.

 ## Features